US Open: Daniil Medvedev says he will have to be the 'best-ever version' of himself to beat Novak Djokovic in final

 Medvedev shocked defending champion Carlos Alcaraz on Friday to move into the final, denying tennis fans the blockbuster finish to the Grand Slam season they had been hoping to see.

-There will be some juicy subplots to Sunday's final with Djokovic hunting a fourth title in New York that would see him equal Margaret Court's record haul of 24 Grand Slams and, along with it, a good measure of revenge on Medvedev.
+Nonetheless, there will be some juicy subplots to Sunday's final with Djokovic hunting a fourth title in New York.

+After his latest victory, Medvedev pulled off a remarkable feat in a year that's been largely dominated by Djokovic and Alcaraz - he's now the only player to have wins over both of them this year.

+The No 3-ranked Russian defeated Djokovic in the semi-finals of Dubai and now Alcaraz in the last four of the US Open.

 The last time Djokovic and Medvedev clashed at the US Open was the 2021 final, where the Russian claimed his only major so far and denied the Serb a rare calendar Grand Slam.